 We have completed initial Phase I and Phase I/II studies with Cotara for the treatment of brain cancer.
 In addition, we previously announced the completion of patient enrollment in a dose confirmation and dosimetry clinical trial in patients with recurrent GBM.
 We are also currently conducting a Phase II safety and efficacy study using a single administration of the drug through an optimized delivery method.
 Taken together, the dose confirmation and dosimetry clinical trial along with data collected from the Phase II safety and efficacy study may provide the safety, dosimetry and efficacy data that will support the final design of the registrational study.
-Once we complete enrollment and collect data from the two Cotara st udies for the treatment of GBM, substantial financial resources will be needed to complete the larger registrational study.
+Once we complete enrollment and collect data from the two Cotara st udies for the treatment of GBM, substantial financial resources will be needed to complete any additional supportive clinical studies necessary for potential product approval.
+We do not presently have the financial resources internally to complete the larger registrational study.
 We therefore intend to continue to seek a licensing or funding partner for Cotara, and hope that the data from our clinical studies will enhance our opportunities of finding such partner.
 If a partner is not found for this technology in the U.S., we may not be able to advance the project past its current state of development.
 Because there are a limited number of companies which have the financial resources, the internal infrastructure, the technical capability and the marketing infrastructure to develop and market a radiopharmaceutical-based oncology drug, we may not find a suitable partnering candidate for Cotara.
-We also cannot ensure that we will be able to find a suitable 1 icensing partner for this technology in the U.S. Furthermore, we cannot ensure that if we do find a suitable licensing partner, the financial terms that they propose will be acceptable to us.
+We also cannot ensure that we will be able to find a suitable licensing partner, the financial terms that they propose will be acceptable to us.